yecril71pl/cpp-docs.pl-pl/docs/standard-library/set-class.md

 ### <a name="remarks"></a>Uwagi

-Typ `reverse_iterator` służy do iterowania przez zestaw w odwrotnej postaci.
+Typ `reverse_iterator` jest używany do iteracji zestawu w odwrotnej postaci.

 ### <a name="example"></a>Przykład